Salsapil/sorting_algorithms/README.md

 -  An in-place comparison sorting algorithm.
 The algorithm divides the input list into two parts: a sorted sublist of items which is built up from left to right at the front (left) of the list and a sublist of the remaining unsorted items that occupy the rest of the list.
 ****

+**Quick Sort Algorithm**
+- A divide-and-conquer algorithm.
+It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+For this reason, it is sometimes called partition-exchange sort.[4]
+The sub-arrays are then sorted recursively.
+****

 ## Authors

 - [@Shenouda Mikhael](https://github.com/shenoudaMikhael)